cs573-24s/a1-ghd3/README.md

 **Coordinate Calculations**: Implements intricate calculations for positioning elements like the child, arrow, tree, and apples.

-**Interactive Drag Behavior** Integrates d3.drag() to create an interactive arrow that users can manipulate.
+**Interactive Drag Behavior**: Integrates d3.drag() to create an interactive arrow that users can manipulate.
 This involves calculating the drag's impact on the arrow's angle and given force, hence the subsequent motion.

 **Physics-based Projectile Motion**: Develops a physics simulation for the arrow's trajectory post-release.
 It includes velocity calculations, angle adjustments, and gravity effects, showcasing a sophisticated use of mathematics in animation.